 • Medical records from your doctor

-We’ll be as thorough as possible because we want to make sure you’re fully compensated for your injury and any related expenses.
-Insurance companies will try to get out of paying for treatments wherever possible, so it’s crucial that you have all of the supporting evidence that exists.
+We’ll be as thorough as possible to fully compensate you for your injury and related expenses.
+Insurance companies will try to avoid paying for treatments wherever possible, so you must have all the supporting evidence.

 You’re probably wondering, “What’s my role in the workers’ comp process?”
-The answer is simple: Do not give any statements to the insurance company without talking to your lawyer first.
-Help us get the most complete picture possible of your injury and medical needs following the accident
+The answer is simple: Do not give statements to the insurance company without first talking to your lawyer.
+Please help us get a complete picture of your injury and medical needs following the accident.

-Workers’ comp statute of limitations varies by state.
-In New York, you have two years to file a workers’ comp claim for an injury.
+The workers’ compensation statute of limitations varies by state.
+You have two years to file a workers’ compensation claim for an injury in New York.
 The two-year countdown begins from the date of the injury; however, you don’t want to wait longer than you have to.
-This is because insurance companies may try to “disclaim” your case, which means denying you compensation.
+This is because insurance companies may try to “disclaim” your case, denying you compensation.

-Their argument will be that if you weren’t in pain the week after the injury, there’s no reason you would be 18 months later.
+They will argue that if you weren’t in pain the week after the injury, there’s no reason you would be 18 months later.
 They’ll try to deny you your rightful workers’ comp benefits, regardless of the circumstances of your injury.

-We know that not all injuries are the same and some aren’t even immediately apparent.
+Not all injuries are identical, and some aren’t immediately apparent.
 Take concussions, for example.
-It could start off seemingly minor and get worse over time.
+It could start seemingly minor and get worse over time.

-The New York workers’ compensation lawyers at Weinstein Law Group, PLLC will fight for you no matter when the injury happened.
-However, you have the best chance of having your claim approved and your case will be strongest if you come to us as soon as possible.
+A New York workers’ compensation lawyer at Weinstein Law Group, PLLC, will fight for you regardless of the injury.
+However, you have the best chance of having your claim approved, and your case will be most robust if you come to us as soon as possible.

-The longer you wait, the more likely it is that you’ll face opposition from the insurance company.
+The longer you wait, the more likely you’ll face opposition from the insurance company.

-At the end of the day, insurance companies are for-profit businesses that will do everything in their power to deny your claim.
+Insurance companies are for-profit businesses that will do everything possible to deny your claim.
 Common reasons for a claim denial include:

 • Claiming that the injury was not work-related